anchpop/wise_mans_haskell/book.md

       it "disallows channels without # in the first character" $ isValidChannelName "haskell" `shouldBe` (False :: Bool)

-      it "allowes channels should contain a '#'" $ do property $ \xs -> if isValidChannelName xs then elem '#' (xs :: String)
+      it "allows channels should contain a '#'" $ do property $ \xs -> if isValidChannelName xs then elem '#' (xs :: String)
                            else True